tariktunc/FreeCodeCamp-Projects/Responsive Web Design Projects/readme.md

 This project is a version of a JavaScript calculator developed with React.
 Redux is used to manage user inputs and perform calculations.
 It also features a modern and responsive design with Sass.

-## Conclusion

-These projects demonstrate how various applications can be created using modern web development tools and libraries.
-Working on these projects has been a significant learning experience for me, showing that I have acquired the skills and knowledge necessary to earn the FreeCodeCamp Front End Development Libraries certification.

 <a href='https://www.freecodecamp.org/certification/fcc76a50908-c6c5-4112-9879-9a5d85c40ab1/responsive-web-design'>Certification</a>